MasonD-007/proxicloud/docs/FUTURE_PLANS.md

 ---

-#### Epic 2: EBS-like Block Storage
+#### Epic 2: EBS-like Block Storage ✅ (DONE)

-**US-005: Create Persistent Volumes**
+**US-005: Create Persistent Volumes** ✅ (DONE)
 > **As a homelab user**, I want to create persistent storage volumes so that my data survives instance termination.

 **Acceptance Criteria:**
-- Can create ZFS zvol of specified size (1GB - 1TB+)
+- ✅ Can create ZFS zvol of specified size (1GB - 10TB)
-- Can choose volume type (SSD/HDD pool)
+- ✅ Can choose volume type (SSD/HDD pool)
-- Volume appears in volumes list with status
+- ✅ Volume appears in volumes list with status
-- Can view volume details (size, type, attached instance)
+- ✅ Can view volume details (size, type, attached instance)

 **Priority:** P0 (Critical)
+**Status:** COMPLETED ✅

 ---

-**US-006: Attach/Detach Volumes**
+**US-006: Attach/Detach Volumes** ✅ (DONE)
 > **As a homelab user**, I want to attach/detach volumes to running instances so that I can move data between workloads.

 **Acceptance Criteria:**
-- Can attach unattached volume to running instance
+- ✅ Can attach unattached volume to running instance
-- Volume appears as block device in instance (e.g., /dev/vdb)
+- ✅ Volume appears as mount point in container (e.g., /mnt/data)
-- Can detach volume from stopped or running instance
+- ✅ Can detach volume from running container
-- Detach operation is safe (warns if mounted)
+- ✅ Detach operation is safe (requires manual unmount first)
-- Attachment state persists across instance restarts
+- ✅ Attachment state persists across instance restarts

 **Priority:** P0 (Critical)
+**Status:** COMPLETED ✅

 ---

-**US-007: Snapshot Volumes**
+**US-007: Snapshot Volumes** ✅ (DONE)
 > **As a homelab user**, I want to snapshot volumes for backup so that I can recover from mistakes.

 **Acceptance Criteria:**
-- Can create snapshot of any volume
+- ✅ Can create snapshot of any volume
-- Can name snapshots with descriptions
+- ✅ Can name snapshots with descriptions
-- Can view snapshot list with timestamps
+- ✅ Can view snapshot list with timestamps
-- Can restore volume from snapshot
+- ✅ Can restore volume from snapshot
-- Can create new volume from snapshot (clone)
+- ✅ Can create new volume from snapshot (clone)

 **Priority:** P1 (High)
+**Status:** COMPLETED ✅

 ---